 All Homeworks are to be submited to your own private GitHub repository.
 Unless specified otherwise:

-Homeworks are due at midnight on the Sunday of each week.
+Homeworks are due at midnight on the Monday of the due week.

 Students are expected to attend and contribute regularly in class.
 This means answering questions in class, participating in discussions, and helping other students.